 Domestic violence charges can be dropped, but it is critical to know that they will not automatically be dropped only because the alleged victim of the violence no longer wants charges brought against the alleged suspect.
 One of the most common complaints we hear are from the alleged victims who want the charges dropped -- but the Government still refuses to do so.
 That is where we can help.
 We have an incredible track record of having charges dropped, even where the prosecution is reluctant to do so.

-Defenses to Domestic Violence Allegations in Georgia
+Defenses to Family Violence Allegations in Hall County, Georgia

 A person can defend against a domestic violence charge in Georgia.
 However, the specific defenses available to a defendant will depend on the circumstances of their case.